oh-jon-paul/awesome-i18n/README.md

 - [js-lingui](https://github.com/lingui/js-lingui) A readable, automated, and optimized (5 kb) internationalization for JavaScript
 - [react-translate-component](https://github.com/martinandert/react-translate-component)
 Translate is a component for React that utilizes the Counterpart module and the Interpolate component to provide multi-lingual/localized text content.
+- [react-littera](https://github.com/DRFR0ST/react-littera) A lightweight library for robust translations using hooks.
+Some of the key features are dynamic templates, missing reports, auto locale detection and more

 ### Java